 As well as equipping people to live longer, healthier lives, we must also help protect them from becoming ill or needing health interventions.
-This includes access to adult immunisation programmes, screening and detection programmes and tackling issues that lead to poor health.
 Promoting healthy choices and healthier environments and communities, including within workplaces, will also be a key focus.